tamirgz/reverse-engineering-reference-manual/README.md

 * __Stolen Bytes__:
 #
 ## *<p align='center'> Bonus </p>*
-* "From an anti-reversing prespective, code doesn't have to be hard to reverse engineer....all we really need in the end of the day is we need the reverse engineer give up" - Chris Domas
+* __Quote To Remember__: "From an anti-reversing prespective, code doesn't have to be hard to reverse engineer....all we really need in the end of the day is we need the reverse engineer give up" - Chris Domas
   * [Repsych: Psychological Warfare in Reverse Engineering](https://www.youtube.com/watch?v=HlUe0TUHOIc)
   * [REpsych's Github Repo](https://github.com/xoreaxeaxeax/REpsych)
 ---